Bharanikarthick2608/BharaniKarthick/Installation.md.md

 AgentNeo is a versatile tool for monitoring AI agents, tracing LLMs, and visualizing their interactions.
 This guide provides comprehensive installation instructions for multiple platforms and package management tools.

 ## Prerequisites
-- Python 3.8 or above
+- Python 3.8.8 or above
-- pip (latest version recommended)
+- pip/Conda (latest version recommended)

 ## Installation Methods
 This guide covers the following installation methods:
 - pip with virtualenv (all platforms)
-- Conda (Windows and macOS)
+- Conda (all platforms)
 - Pipenv (all platforms)

 ## Version Information
-- For latest version: `pip install --upgrade agentneo`
+- For latest version: `pip install --U`
 - For specific version: `pip install agentneo==1.1.2`

 ## 1. Windows Installation